Wants to Meet Up

 Teach, Learn, Share

-I am building a career on advancing the role of computers in maintaining a free society, and specifically, making typographic design tools freely available: I free fonts.
+I free fonts: I've staked a career on advancing the role of computers in maintaining a free society, and specifically, making typographic design tools freely available

 Before that, I was a student of the idea of "information design."